Jump to navigation

 SIM is contracting with Triwest to perform evaluation and continuous improvement monitoring of the SIM project.
 The overarching aim of the evaluation is to assess Colorado SIM progress in achieving the overall project goal of increasing access to comprehensive primary care, including integrated behavioral health, that improves the population’s health and experiences with care while containing, if not lowering, costs through value-based payment models for integrated primary care. https://drive.google.com/file/d/1FRrpcD_CtLT-xU3Os-m8PYF5_ji8hxC1/view

 SIM scope and reach

-The second cohort of practices launched in fall 2017 and includes 156 practices.
-Check out the graphic below for more information on the scope and reach of the initiative to date, and click on the image to save and download as a handout that will print on legal-size paper.
+SIM is helping Check out the graphic below for more information on the scope and reach of the initiative to date, and click on the image to save and download as a handout that will print on legal-size paper.
 The application for the third and final cohort will be released this winter, sign- up for our distribution list to learn more about this opportunity.

 The project described was supported by Funding Opportunity Number CMS-1G1-14-001 from the U.S Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS).
 The Colorado State Innovation Model (SIM), a four-year initiative, is funded by up to $65 million from CMS.
 The content provided is solely the responsibility of the authors and does not necessarily represent the official views of HHS or any of its agencies.